Felixs/blcheck/README.md

   -c    Export output as csv format (default if no other format given) (default true) -csv
-        Export output as csv format (default if no other format given) (default true) -ex string
+        Export output as csv format (default if no other format given) (default true) -d    Only gets urls from initial webpage and does not check the status of other urls -dry
+        Only gets urls from initial webpage and does not check the status of other urls -ex string
         Parsed urls need to not contain this string to get checked -exclude string